emreozincegedik/software_enginering_home_automation/README.md

 This is a home automation project for Toros Universitesi

-Currently it is planned to:
+Currently it is planned to do:

 - Change 2 lamps remotely by phone, timed or manually from wall
 - Automatically water plants according to their humidity